-- Bit 7: Jog_CW When this bit makes a 0 \rightarrow 1 transition, the SMD34E2 will run a Jog Move in the clockwise direction.
+- Bit 7: Jog_CW When this bit makes a $0 \rightarrow 1$ transition, the unit will run a Jog Move in the clockwise direction.
 The full explanation of a CW/CCW Jog Move can be found starting on page 32. - Registration_Move Command Word 1, Bit 7: When this bit equals "0", and a Jog Move command is issued, it will run as a standard Jog Move.
-When this bit equals "1" and a Jog Move command is issued, the move will run as a Registration Move. - ➤ Synchrostep Mode Command Word 1, Bits 12 and 14: If either of these bits equal "1" when the Registration_Move bit equals "0", the SMD34E2 will enter its Synchrostep Mode when the Jog Move bit makes a 0→1 transition. - Bit 6: Find_Home_CCW When this bit makes a 0→1 transition, the SMD34E2 will attempt to move to the Home Limit Switch in the counter-clockwise direction.
-A full explanation of homing can be found in the Homing an SMD34E2 reference chapter starting on page 43. - Bit 5: Find_Home_CW When this bit makes a 0→1 transition, the SMD34E2 will attempt to move to the Home Limit Switch in the clockwise direction.
-A full explanation of homing can be found in the Homing an SMD34E2 reference chapter starting on page 43. - Bit 4: Immediate_Stop When this bit makes a 0→1 transition, the SMD34E2 will stop all motion without deceleration.
+When this bit equals "1" and a Jog Move command is issued, the move will run as a Registration Move. - Bit 6: Find_Home_CCW When this bit makes a 0→1 transition, the unit will attempt to move to the Home Limit Switch in the counter-clockwise direction.
+A full explanation of homing can be found in the Homing an SMD17E2 reference chapter starting on page 53. - Bit 5: Find_Home_CW When this bit makes a 0→1 transition, the unit will attempt to move to the Home Limit Switch in the clockwise direction.
+A full explanation of homing can be found in the Homing an SMD17E2 reference chapter starting on page 53. - Bit 4: Immediate_Stop When this bit makes a 0→1 transition, the unit will stop all motion without deceleration.
 The Motor Position value will become invalid if this bit is set during a move.
-Setting this bit when a move is not in progress will not cause the Motor Position to become invalid. - NOTE When this command is issued, the SMD34E2 internally shorts the motor windings together to dissipate any regeneration energy in the motor instead of sending it back through the power supply.
-The motor windings are shorted for a maximum of 300 milliseconds.
-Once the short is released on the windings, the SMD34E2 reestablishes current through the windings and sets the Stopped bit (Word 0, bit 3) in the network input data. - Bit 3: Resume_Move When this bit makes a 0→1 transition, the SMD34E2 will resume a move that you previously placed in a hold state.
+Setting this bit when a move is not in progress will not cause the Motor Position to become invalid. - Bit 3: Resume_Move When this bit makes a 0→1 transition, the unit will resume a move that you previously placed in a hold state.
 Use of the Resume_Move and Hold_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 41.
 Note that a move in its hold state need not be resumed.
-The move is automatically cancelled if another move is started in its place. - Bit 2: Hold_Move When this bit makes a 0→1 transition, the SMD34E2 will place a move in its hold state.
+The move is automatically cancelled if another move is started in its place. - Bit 2: Hold_Move When this bit makes a 0→1 transition, the unit will place a move in its hold state.
 The move will decelerate to its programmed Starting Speed and stop.
 The move can be completed by using the Resume_Move bit.
-Use of the Hold_Move and Resume_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 41. - Bit 1: Relative_Move When this bit makes a $0 \rightarrow 1$ transition, the SMD34E2 will perform a Relative Move using the data in the rest of the Command Data.
-The full explanation of a Relative Move can be found starting on page 30. - Bit 0: Absolute_Move When this bit makes a 0→1 transition, the SMD34E2 will perform an Absolute Move using the data in the rest of the Command Data.
+Use of the Hold_Move and Resume_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 41. - Bit 1: Relative_Move When this bit makes a $0 \rightarrow 1$ transition, the unit will perform a Relative Move using the data in the rest of the Command Data.
+The full explanation of a Relative Move can be found starting on page 30. - Bit 0: Absolute_Move When this bit makes a 0→1 transition, the unit will perform an Absolute Move using the data in the rest of the Command Data.
 The full explanation of an Absolute Move can be found starting on page 31.

-• • • ••• ~ ~ En_Driver V_Enc_Follow Preset_to_Enc V_Pos_Follow BP_Prox 0 AsMv_Type Index_Cmd Reg_Move 0 Save_to_Flash Rev_BlendDir 0 0 Motor_Current 0
+En_Driver 0 Preset_to_Enc 0 BP_Prox 0 AsMv_Type Index_Cmd Reg_Move 0 Save_to_Flash Rev_BlendDir 0 0 Motor_Current 0

-Figure R5.3 Command Word 1 Format
+Figure R6.3 Command Word 1 Format

 - Bit 15: Enable_Driver "0" to disable the motor current, "1" to enable motor current.
-A valid configuration must be written to the SMD34E2 before the driver can be enabled. - NOTE If the motor is disabled for any reason, the SMD34E2 internally shorts the motor windings together to dissipate any regeneration energy in the motor instead of sending it back through the power supply.
-The motor windings are shorted for 300 milliseconds.
-Consequently, if the motor is disabled for any reason, you must wait 300 milliseconds before the motor and be re-enabled. - Bit 14: Virtual_Encoder_Follower When using the SMD34E2 as an axis follower (Synchrostep Mode), set this bit to '1' to close the position loop with respect to the encoder position.
-This bit is only available when the unit is configured to use encoder feedback.
-This bit must equal '0' if the Virtual_Position_Follower bit, bit 12 of this word, is set to '1'. - Bit 13: Preset_to_Encoder Only used when the Preset Motor Position bit (Command Word 0, Bit 9) is set to "1".
+A valid configuration must be written to the SMD17E2 before the driver can be enabled. - Bit 14: Reserved Must equal "0". - Bit 13: Preset_to_Encoder Only used when the Preset Motor Position bit (Command Word 0, Bit 9) is set to "1".
 If this bit equals "0" when the Preset Motor Position bit equals "1", the Motor Position is set to the value contained in words 2 and 3 of the command block.
 If this bit equals "1" when the Preset Motor Position bit equals "1", the Motor Position is set to: